cremerlab/density_maintenance/README.md

 ## `data`
 This is where all of the (small) datasets used in this work live.
 It is broken down in to groups of literature data and our own measurements.
-Further documentation of each file and subdirectory will be refined after the review processes has completed.

 ## `figures`
 This directory houses all of the figures used in the manuscript, usually separated